-Ascending to the throne in 1515, Francois I immediately set out to reconquer the Italian province of Milan.
-The province was lost to the Italians by his predecessor Louis XII.
+When Francois I ascended to the French throne in 1515 he immediately set out to reconquer the Italian province of Milan.
+The city, once in French hands, was lost by his predecessor Louis XII.
 The ambitious young King found military success easily in northern Italy.
 Upon his return to France he began to build the chateau of Chambord.
-The design of the castle was directly influenced by the Renaissance architecture in Italy that most influenced the design of Chambord.
-The chateau still resembles a medieval stronghold (a central keep flanked by four large towers, two wings, a curtain wall enclosing it all), but, many Italian ideas are incorporated into Chambord's design such as loggias, an ornate terrace, pilasters and horizontal moldings decorating the facades.
+The design of the castle was directly influenced by the Renaissance architecture he had seen in Italy.

+The castle still resembles a medieval stronghold (a central keep flanked by four large towers, two wings, a curtain wall enclosing it all), but, many Italian ideas are incorporated into chateau’s design such as loggias, an ornate terrace, pilasters and horizontal moldings decorating the facades.

-Francois I reigned for 32 years, during which he spent only 72 days at Chambord; he never saw his grand project completed for on his death in 1547 only the keep and the royal wing had been finished.
-It was his son, Henry II, and Louis XlV, both likewise very fond of hunting, who were responsible for making Chambord look the way it stands today.
+Francois I reigned for 32 years, during which he spent only 72 days at the castle; when he died in 1547 only the keep and the royal wing had been finished.
+It was his son, Henry II, and Louis XlV, both likewise very fond of hunting, who were responsible for making the chateau look the way it stands today.

 - Francois I (1494-1547) King of France, ordered the chateau to be built.